How Do I Represent Myself in a Nevada Criminal Case?

 But the only time it really makes sense to represent yourself for a violation of Nevada law is when the charge is for an infraction (such as a minor traffic violation).

-When the charge is for a Nevada felony, a gross misdemeanor or even a misdemeanor, however, you might want to think twice.
+When the charge is for a felony, a gross misdemeanor or even a misdemeanor, however, you might want to think twice.
 Even a misdemeanor with no possible jail time can leave you with a criminal record.

-And in certain cases – including Nevada DUI or domestic violence charges – a criminal record has serious collateral consequences.
-You could face everything from higher insurance costs to the loss of your Nevada gun rights and right to spousal support to being denied the job you want.
+And in certain cases – including DUI or domestic violence charges – a criminal record has serious collateral consequences.
+You could face everything from higher insurance costs to the loss of your gun rights and right to spousal support to being denied the job you want.

 An experienced Nevada criminal attorney can help you understand and avoid the consequences of a Nevada criminal conviction that might not be apparent at first blush.